nexodus-io/nexodus/docs/user-guide/relay-nodes.md

 NEXD_ARGS="--service-url https://try.nexodus.io relay"
 ```

-## Setup Self Hosted Nexodus DERP Relay
+## Set Up Self-hosted Nexodus DERP Relay

-If user would prefer to use it's own relay instead of the public DERP relay, user can deploy the relay node on their own infrastructure and on-board it to Nexodus.
-Peers behind symmetric NAT will switch to the self hosted relay once it's successfully on-boarded.
-DERP relay uses TLS for communication, so user will need to provide a TLS certificate and key to the relay node.
-User can onboard the relay in following two ways:
+If the user would prefer to use its own relay instead of the public DERP relay, the user can deploy the relay node on their own infrastructure and on-board it to Nexodus.
+Peers behind symmetric NAT will switch to the self-hosted relay once it's successfully on-boarded.
+DERP relay uses TLS for communication, so the user will need to provide a TLS certificate and key to the relay node.
+Users can onboard the relay in the following two ways:

 ### Using public DNS name

-User need to configure a DNS name (e.g NameCheap, CloudFlare etc) resolving to the IP address of the machine running the relay node.
+Users need to configure a DNS name (e.g., NameCheap, CloudFlare, etc.) resolving to the IP address of the machine running the relay node.
 The DNS name will be used to generate the TLS certificate (letsencrypt) for the relay node.
-User can use the following command to onboard the relay node:
+Users can use the following command to onboard the relay node:

 ```sh
 sudo nexd relayderp --hostname <relay domain name> --onboard